anilmadhub/react-microfrontend/README.md

 ### TODO

 - [ ] Document how to use this setup
-- [ ] Add support for other frameworks beside React (e.g Vue, Svelte, Angular)
+- [ ] ~~Add support for other frameworks beside React (e.g Vue, Svelte, Angular)~~.
+Webpack module federation does not currently support multi frameworks
 - [ ] Add support for netlify deployment
 - [ ] Add state management in the shell monorepo
+- [ ] Add a shared library structure
 - [ ] Add Offline PWA
 - [x] Add monorepo (either yarn or pnpm)
 - [x] Add single install script for everything